xhzhang0377/MIV-Dataset/README.md

 # MIV-Dataset
-海上的红外和可见光图像对
+Maritime-aligned infrared and visible images
-# Five pairs of maritime infrared and visible images have been made public, and the remaining images will be released after the paper is accepted.
+# Part of maritime infrared and visible images have been made public.
+The remaining images of MIV Dataset will be released after the paper is published.